Mexico Mayan Riviera

 Just offshore lies another geological marvel: the Mesoamerican Barrier Reef System, the second-largest coral reef in the world.
 This vibrant underwater ecosystem, often called the Great Mayan Reef, runs parallel to the coast and is a paradise for divers and snorkellers.
 Towns like Puerto Morelos, with its National Reef Park, offer easy access to this underwater world teeming with colourful fish, sea turtles, and intricate coral formations.
 For a once-in-a-lifetime marine encounter, visitors can swim with the majestic whale sharks that frequent the area from May to September.

-Mexico Mayan Riviera Destinations
+Mexico Mayan Riviera Activities

 A destination for Every Style